DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 -   For the winner, the column contains their total time..
 -   For all other finishers, the column shows the time difference with the winner.
-This kind of data is usually called an “anomaly” or a delta from a reference value.
+This type of data is typically referred to as an “anomaly” or a deviation from a reference value.

 > 💡 In many analyses, you’d want to convert anomalies back to absolute
 > values.
-But in our case, anomalies are exactly what we need!
-We want
+But in our case, anomalies are precisely what we need!
+We aim
-> to find the smallest and largest anomalies for second-place finishers.
+> to identify the smallest and largest anomalies among second-place
+> finishers.

 #### Step 1: Filtering the Data

-We are only interested in the time difference between riders ranked second and the winners.
+We are only interested in the time difference between the riders ranked second and the winners.
 Therefore, we can create this subset of the finishers table: